Felipe-exec/Felipe-exec/README.md

 - 🤺 Learning how to model in Blender 3D.

-- 🤖 I like generating images with Stable Diffusion!
+- 🤖 I like using Stable Diffusion.

 <p align="left">
 </p>